8go/matrix-commander/README.md

                         message into matrix-commander via a pipe, via stdin, then specify the special character '-'.
 If '-' is specified as message, then the program will read the message from stdin.
-If your message is literally '-' then use '\-' as message in the argument. '-' may appear in any position, i.e. '-m "start" - "end"' will send 3 messages out of which the second one is read from stdin. '-' may appear only once overall in all arguments.
+With '-' the whole message, all lines, will be considered a single message and sent as one message.If your message is literally '-' then use '\-' as message in the argument. '-' may appear in any position, i.e. '-m "start" - "end"' will send 3 messages out of which the second one is read from stdin. '-' may appear only once overall in all arguments.
+Similar to '-', another shortcut character is '_'.
+The special character '_' is used for streaming data via a pipe on stdin.
+With '_' the stdin pipe is read line-by-line and each line is treated as a separate message and sent right away.
+The program waits for pipe input until the pipe is closed.
+E.g.
+                        Imagine a tool that generates output sporadically 24x7.
+It can be piped, i.e. streamed, into matrix- commander, and matrix-commander stays active, sending
+                        all input instantly.
+If you want to send the literal letter '_' then escape it and send '\_'. '_' can be used only once.
+And either '-' or '_' can be used.
   -i IMAGE_FILE [IMAGE_FILE ...], --image IMAGE_FILE [IMAGE_FILE ...]
                         Send one or multiple image files.
 Details:: This option can be used multiple times to send multiple